derrix060/MutationTestingPresentation/README.md

 ## Explanation of `Mutation Test`

-I will not explain the concepts of `mutation test`, because there are a lot of material online that do this.
-I recomend see [this pdf, from Stuart Anderson](http://www.inf.ed.ac.uk/teaching/courses/st/2011-12/Resource-folder/09_mutation.pdf) to learn about or [one article from Frank Appel](http://www.codeaffine.com/2015/10/05/what-the-heck-is-mutation-testing/) that show the concepts and some examples using [`JUnit`](http://junit.org) and [`EclEmma`](http://www.eclemma.org/) (really good), frameworks to `Java` language.
+I will not explain the concepts of `mutation test`, because there is a lot of material online that do this.
+I recommend seeing [this pdf, from Stuart Anderson](http://www.inf.ed.ac.uk/teaching/courses/st/2011-12/Resource-folder/09_mutation.pdf) to learn about or [one article from Frank Appel](http://www.codeaffine.com/2015/10/05/what-the-heck-is-mutation-testing/) that show the concepts and some examples using [`JUnit`](http://junit.org) and [`EclEmma`](http://www.eclemma.org/) (really good), frameworks to the `Java` language.

 ## Uses